-26. In view of the deterioration in our balance of payments we will have to emphasise the promotion of exports to a far greater extent than has been done in the past three years.
-At the same time, it is necessary to minimise the growth of imports through a much more energetic policy for augmenting domestic production in area like edible oils, steel, cement fertilizers, oil and oil products.
+In view of the deterioration in our balance of payments we will have to emphasize the promotion of exports to a far greater extent than has been done in the past three years.
+At the same time, it is necessary to minimise the growth of imports through a much more energetic policy for augmenting domestic production in areas like edible oils, steel, cement, fertilizers, oil and oil products.

-- 27. Government also intends pursue policies which will encourage savings and investment in the econo-Since 1971, a convertibility my. clause is being inserted in agreements governing financial assistance to industrial units by public financial institutions.
-It has been repeatedly represented by industry that the rigours of the convertibility clause are inhibiting investment.
-Government has carefully considered matter and has decided that the policy guidelines for insertion of convertibility clause be modified the following lines:- - (a) The mandatory insertion convertibility clause will in future apply to financial assistance exceeding Rs.
+Government also intends to pursue policies which will encourage savings and investment in the economy.
+Since 1971, a convertibility clause is being inserted in agreements governing financial assistance to industrial units by public financial institutions.
+It has been repeatedly represented by industry that the vigours of the convertibility clause are inhibiting investment.
+Government has carefully considered the matter and has decided that the policy guidelines for insertion of the convertibility clause be modified on the following lines:-

+- (a) The mandatory insertion of convertibility clause will in future apply to financial assistance exceeding Rs.
 1 crore instead of Rs.
-50 lakhs prescribed at present. - (b) The financial institutions should hereaafter exercise the conconversion option in such a way that they do not acquire more than 40 per cent of the share capital of an existing concern.
-However, case of persistent default in payment of loans or mismanage ment of an assisted company continuous closure of an industrial unit of a company producing goods and services essential to the community, the financial institutions might, with the concurrence Government, exercise their conversion option in such a way their share-holding can go up to 51 per cent or above. - (c) Under the existing soft loan scheme for modernisation of jute, cotton, textiles, cement, sugar and certain engineering industries, no convertibility clause is being inserted at present.
+50 lakh prescribed at present. - (b) The financial institutions should hereafter exercise the conversion option in such a way that they do not acquire more than 40 per cent of the share capital of an existing concern.
+However, in case of persistent default in repayment of loans or mismanagement of an assisted company or continuous closure of an industrial unit of a company producing goods and services essential to the community, the financial institutions might, with the concurrence of Government, exercise their conversion option in such a way that their share-holding can go up to 51 per cent or above. - (c) Under the existing soft loan scheme for modernisation of jute, cotton, textiles, cement, sugar and certain engineering industries, no convertibility clause is being inserted at present.
 This exemption is being extended to assistance for modernisation in any industry and for rehabilitation of sick units.